 Consult your healthcare provider before starting any treatments.

 Many Demands Cause Mommy Fatigue

 As a mom you are expected to do so much.
 You need to look amazing, your kids have to be picture perfect all the time.
 You should maintain a meticulous home.
 Provide you family with home cooked meals, everything made from scratch preferably from your own garden.

 Of course you have time for all this because you are home ALL day ;).
 I’ll scream next time I hear that!!

 Stay at home moms are not the only ones under the pressure.
 That is just the only world I have experienced.

-If you do work outside the home or from home you are still expected to spend both quality and quantity time with your kids.
+If you work outside the home or from home you are still expected to spend both quality and quantity time with your kids.
 And don’t forget to have a formal educational plan for your kids from birth otherwise they will fall off the wagon.

 Besides all those demands, you as a mom are in a constant heightened awareness mode.
 You are constantly scanning the environment to protect your kids from danger.
 Your senses are working nonstop.
 Even when you sleep you listen to your baby’s sounds or wait for your little one to get up and call for you.